LIC inaugurates stall at 42nd India Int’l Trade Fair

 LIC is celebrating its 57th Anniversary this year.
 Being one of the major financial institutions of the nation, LIC has catered to a large number of people for their lnsurance needs and has come up with better products in the changing needs and preferences of the insurable population.’

-In the changing scenario, the corporation through various tools has made policy servicing more easy and accessible.
+In the changing scenario, the Life Insurance Corporation through various tools has made policy servicing more easy and accessible.

 Policy holders can pay premiums through different online modes.